 As coconut oil both repels and kills lice, at the first notification of a lice outbreak, start using coconut oil as a leave-in conditioner.

 According to research published in Pharmacognosy Research, coconut oil has an SPF value of 8, making it one of the most effective nonvolatile oils in this regard.
 You can rub coconut oil into your scalp and hair when out in the sun to reduce the risk of UV damage.

 On top of that, coconut oil can help to protect your hair from UV damage by providing moisture deep within the structure of your hair and by reducing protein loss.

 How to Use Coconut to Protect Hair from the Sun:

 Hair, like skin, is prone to sun damage, so it’s helpful to use coconut oil as a natural sunscreen.
 If you are planning a day out in the sun, use it as a leave-in conditioner for all day protection.
 And, while you are at it, use it on exposed skin as well.
 Coconut oil is a safe and effective sunscreen for children and adults alike.

 Coconut Oil Hair Recipes

 Coconut Oil Shampoo

-Here is one of my favorite coconut oil shampoo recipes, that will leave your hair feeling soft and healthy.
+Here is an effective and all-natural coconut oil shampoo recipe that will leave your hair feeling soft and healthy.
 As every person’s hair is different, feel free to adjust the coconut oil level to suit your hair needs.
-For fine hair you may reduce the coconut oil amount as needed to 1/4 cup, and for thick dry or curly hair, you may need to increase this amount or add a few drops of avocado oil as well.
+For fine hair you may reduce the coconut oil amount as needed to 1/4 cup and for thick dry or curly hair, you may need to increase this amount or add a few drops of avocado oil as well.